daviddprtma/ThriveTribe/README.md

 8. Mental Health Tests 📊🧐
 Take tests designed to predict your mental condition and its current stage.
 Gain insights into your emotional well-being and track your progress.

-9. Dark & Light Modes 🌗🌓
-Toggle between dark and light modes for a personalized visual experience.
-Choose what suits your mood and enhances your interaction with the platform.

-10. Gemini 1.5 Flash for Updated Information 🌐🔄
+9. Gemini 1.5 Flash for Updated Information 🌐🔄
 Access the internet seamlessly with Gemini 1.5 Flash to ensure our system provides correct and quality responses.
 Stay informed with real-time data.

 # Tech Stack